ekemper/auth-template/tests/README.md

 2. Clean up any test data after each test
 3. Use meaningful test data that reflects real-world scenarios
 4. Add comments for complex test logic
-5. Group related tests using pytest classes
+5. Use appropriate markers for test categorization
+6. Keep tests organized by endpoint

 ## Common Issues and Solutions